MicrosoftDocs/VBA-Docs/api/overview/Library-Reference/textrange2-members-office.md

 ---
 title: TextRange2 members (Office)
-description: Represents the text frame in a Shape or ShapeRange object. ms.prod: office ms.assetid: 26daffff-b9ef-fd94-f5b7-ed3a09840cb6 ms.date: 01/30/2019
+description: Learn how TextRange2 members represents the text frame in a Shape or ShapeRange object with supporting terms and descriptions. ms.prod: office ms.assetid: 26daffff-b9ef-fd94-f5b7-ed3a09840cb6 ms.date: 01/30/2019